 Buchanan Optometrists are one of the leading dry eye clinics in the UK.
 Alisdair Buchanan has lectured at Moorfields Dry eye seminar since 2014.
-We offer the latest and most advanced dry eye treatments including E-Eye.
+We offer the latest and most advanced dry eye treatments including a new breakthrough treatment E-Eye, which can alleviate your symptoms in just three treatments.

 Does the winter wind leave your eyes streaming or watering?
 Does your vision blur when you read?
 Does staring at a computer make your eyes feel full of grit?
 Itchy eyes?
 Do you wake up with sore eyes?
 Do you suffer from dry sticky eyes and want relief?
 If the answer to any of these is yes, you may be suffering from Dry Eye Syndrome (commonly referred to as dry eye), and new simple treatments can significantly help alleviate your symptoms.